-Course Name Price Course Description CAD 101 Introduction to AutoCAD 30 course hours Prerequisite: None Corequisite: None 30 on-site hours or equivalent \$425.00 An introductory level course for professional designers, architects, engineers and others seeking job transition and professional advancement through acquiring computer design skills.
+Course Name Price Course Description CAD 101 Introduction to AutoCAD 30 clock hours Prerequisite: None Corequisite: None 30 on-site hours or equivalent \$495.00 An introductory level course for professional designers, architects, engineers and others seeking job transition and professional advancement through acquiring computer design skills.
 By the conclusion of this class, participants will be able to apply AutoCAD for 2D design projects and will be qualified to enroll in the working drawings and three-dimensional (3D) AutoCAD classes.
-CAD 201 Intermediate AutoCAD 30 course hours Prerequisites: CAD 101 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 The course covers commands relevant to two-dimensional drafting techniques and especially the skills involved in developing a small set of architectural working drawings using paper/model space, user coordinate systems and layer management tools.
-At the conclusion of the course, students will be able to enroll in the Working Drawings, CAD 3D Modeling and AutoCAD Project Management and Revit courses.
-CAD 301 CAD Construction Documents 1 30 course hours Prerequisites: CAD 101, CAD 201 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 The technical aspects of AutoCAD will be addressed including file referencing, paper/model space and the relational aspects of building sections, wall sections, multi-scale drawings and architectural details.
+CAD 201 Intermediate AutoCAD 30 clock hours Prerequisites: CAD 101 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 The course covers commands relevant to two-dimensional drafting techniques and especially the skills involved in developing a small set of architectural working drawings using paper/model space, user coordinate systems and layer management tools.
+At the conclusion of the course, students will be able to enroll in the Working Drawings and AutoCAD Project Management and Revit courses.
+CAD 301 CAD Construction Documents 1 30 clock hours Prerequisites: CAD 101, CAD 201 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 The technical aspects of AutoCAD will be addressed including file referencing, paper/model space and the relational aspects of building sections, wall sections, multi-scale drawings and architectural details.
 Students will begin to develop a set of working drawing set for a residential project using Office Drafting Standards.
-CAD 302 CAD Construction Documents 2 30 course hours Prerequisites: CAD 101, CAD 201, CAD 301 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 Additional technical aspects of AutoCAD will be addressed including file referencing, paper/model space, database objects and the relational aspects of building sections, wall sections, multi-scale drawings and architectural details.
+CAD 302 CAD Construction Documents 2 30 clock hours Prerequisites: CAD 101, CAD 201, CAD 301 (WE) Corequisite: None 30 on-site hours or equivalent \$495.00 Additional technical aspects of AutoCAD will be addressed including file referencing, paper/model space, database objects and the relational aspects of building sections, wall sections, multi-scale drawings and architectural details.
 Students will complete the development of a set of working drawing set for a residential project using Office Drafting Standards.

-CAD 303 CAD Detailing 20 course hours Prerequisites: CAD 101, CAD 201, CAD 301, CAD 302 (WE) Corequisite: None 20 on-site hours or equivalent \$425.00 Develop a clear understanding of the importance of graphic clarity between multi-scale detail drawings which are presented in a single construction document sheet.
+CAD 304 CAD Detailing 20 clock hours Prerequisites: CAD 101, CAD 201, CAD 301, CAD 302 (WE) Corequisite: None 20 on-site hours or equivalent \$495.00 Develop a clear understanding of the importance of graphic clarity between multi-scale detail drawings which are presented in a single construction document sheet.
 This class focuses on strengthening these skills and gives the class participants excellent practice in achieving these skills.
-CAD 304 Project Management 20 course hours Prerequisites: CAD 101, CAD 201, CAD 301, CAD 302 (WE) Corequisite: None 20 on-site hours or equivalent \$425.00 Project Management and Document Coordination.
+CAD 311 Project Management 20 clock hours Prerequisites: CAD 101, CAD 201, CAD 301, CAD 302 (WE) Corequisite: None 20 on-site hours or equivalent \$495.00 Project Management and Document Coordination.
 This class ensures that students have the relevant exposure to organizing and managing a CAD-generated set of construction documents.
 This class is relevant for all disciplines in the construction industry.
-CAD 305 Introduction to 3D Modeling 30 course hours Prerequisites: CAD 101, CAD 201 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 This course introduces 3D modeling concepts and will utilize lectures, hands-on demonstrations and lab exercises to familiarize class participants with AutoCAD commands relevant for 3D modeling.
-The course is targeted for 3D modeling of buildings and building systems which can be used for conflict resolution in Building Information Modeling (BIM).
-The 3D drawings will allow the class participant to show multiple perspective views of their computer model in one plotted drawing, and steps necessary to take the 3D model into Navisworks and Revit.
-CAD 306 Intermediate 3D Modeling 30 course hours Prerequisites: CAD 305 (WE) Corequisite: None 30 on-site hours or equivalent \$425.00 An advanced 3D modeling course which continues 3D modeling for BIM and expands to prepare the student for 3D modeling with SketchUp and other rendering and animation software programs.
-CAD 401 Autodesk Certification Test Prep 10 course hours Prerequisites: None Corequisite: None 10 on-site hours or equivalent \$100.00 This hands-on and seminar class provides valuable information pertinent to the student passing the Autodesk Certification Test for AutoCAD.
-Course may be repeated.